bharath5673/OAK-D_Rover/README.md

     c.
 RPi to arduino connection with USB cable
     d.
 OAK-D to RPi connection with a USB cable

+# env setp:#

+  python3 -m pip install -U pip
+  python3 -m pip install opencv-python python3 -m pip install -U --force-reinstall depthai

-now it was all set to run the car:
+now it was all set to run the car by running [SPY-D_yolov4.py](SPY-D_yolov4.py) :

 *demo*